maximebf/atomik/docs/en/manual/using_plugins.md

 Most pluggable applications should provide a configuration key to modify the default uri.
 In the case of the Blog plugin, let say it's *route*.

 While the key is named route, the way to specify an uri here is not the same as with routes: it's simply an uri.
 We'll call it a pattern.
 If you want to trigger an application from /app the pattern would be */app*.
 However, accessing /app/index would not trigger the application!
 To enable this you have to use the \* wildcard at the end of the pattern so that all children also triggers the app.
 The final pattern would be */app/\**.

-    Atomik::set('plugins/Blog', array(
+    Atomik::set('plugins.Blog', array(
         'route' => '/my-blog/*'
     ));

-If a plugin does not have a configuration key to modify the route, this can be done by calling *Atomik::registerPluggableApplication()* from the bootstrap file.
+If a plugin does not have a configuration key to modify the route, this can be done by calling `Atomik::registerPluggableApplication()` from the bootstrap file.
 This method takes as first argument the plugin name and as second the pattern.

     Atomik::registerPluggableApplication('MyPluggableApp', '/my-app/*')